 Also Read: Vivo Mobiles Price in Nepal

-What happens when a leading phone company is too busy thinking whether they could, but fails to think if they should?
-You get the Samsung Galaxy A9!
-A supposedly premium phone, by the looks, build and internals, but one that lags at the one thing they were so proud of themselves for.
+What happens when a leading phone company is too busy thinking whether they could but fails to think if they should?
+You get the Samsung Galaxy A9 2018!
+A supposedly premium phone, by the looks, build, and internals, but one that lags at the one thing they were so proud of themselves for.
 The Samsung Galaxy A9 features a quad-camera setup, and that only at the back!

 Now, this is actually a form of innovation – pack all kinds of cameras that would be necessary to get all kinds of good photos.
 You get the 24 MP primary lens, an 8 MP ultra-wide angle lens, a 10 MP telephoto lens and a 5 MP depth sensor.
 And that may very well help you get all kinds of photos as required.
 But, the thing is…they seem to have chosen quantity over quality.
 And it has become a classic case of expectation vs reality.

 But besides that, other aspects of the phone seem good enough.
-The Snapdragon 660 chipset combined with 6 GB of RAM performs good.
+The Snapdragon 660 chipset combined with 6 GB of RAM performs well.
 There are no complaints on the design, display or battery aspects either.
-This phone costs is available for Rs.55000 at Daraz for now, but with cameras like that, I am very skeptic about it.
-Maybe, they might update the software and all in their retails units, but until then, this phone is staying in our no-buy list.
+This phone is available for Rs.55000 at Daraz for now, but with cameras like that, I am very skeptic about it.
+Maybe, they might update the software and all in their retails units, but until then, this phone is staying on our no-buy list.

 Samsung Galaxy J6+